 - Harmless Electrocution: One of the animations during Clown Time is a clown electrocuting himself while plugging in an amp.

-- Monster Clown: The cars of the Hurricane rollercoaster have the face of a manically grinning clown sporting razor-sharp teeth.
+- Monster Clown: The front car of the Hurricane roller coaster has the face of a manically grinning clown sporting razor-sharp teeth.

 - Non-Ironic Clown: Lots of them, all over the game.